kherchel/lh2ctrl/README.md

 ## Power management of Valve v2 lighthouses over Bluetooth LE

-This is a for of lh2ctrl introducing command line arguments more suitable for my use case.
+This is a fork of lh2ctrl introducing command line arguments more suitable for my use case.
 See below for details.

 This project is mimicking the original [`lhctrl` project](https://github.com/risa2000/lhctrl), which dealt with v1 lighthouses.
 It is based on the work @nouser2013 did on [Pimax forum thread](https://community.openmr.ai/t/how-to-power-off-basestations-remotely-solved/15205).
 He also made a Windows implementation of the ideas [here on GitHub](https://github.com/nouser2013/lighthouse-v2-manager/).
 The difference between this project and the one above is that this project is targeting linux platform and uses the same BT LE Python interface as the original `lhctrl` did.